hrbrmstr/docxtractr/README.md

 -   `system.file("examples/comments.docx", package="docxtractr")`: Word docx with comments
 -   `system.file("examples/realworld.docx", package="docxtractr")`: A "real world" Word docx file with tables of all shapes and sizes

-### News

--   Version 0.2.0.9000 released - extract comments
--   Version 0.1.1.9000 released - had to change budget docx url since it was 404'ing
--   Version 0.1.0.9000 released - new function to extract all tables and a function to cleanup column names in scraped tables
--   Version 0.0.1.9001 released - pre-CRAN flight check
--   Version 0.0.1.9000 released - read from URL
--   Version 0.0.0.9000 released

 ### Installation

 ``` r